department-of-veterans-affairs/vagov-content/pages/change-address.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-When you change your address and other contact information in your VA.gov profile, it automatically updates across these VA benefits and services:
+When you change the address and other contact information in your VA.gov profile, it updates across these VA benefits and services:

 <ul>
   <li>VA health care</li>